Connecticut & New York

 11. A y-connector with a check valve allows both pumps to discharge water through the same discharge pipe to the outside through the wall or to an existing sewer/septic discharge pipe inside.

-13. We spread our proprietary concrete mix SuperCrete over the vapor barrier, wash stones, and drain board.
+13. We spread our proprietary concrete mix, SuperCrete, over the vapor barrier, wash stones, and drain board.
 It will replace your four-inch floor to its code-compliant condition.

 14. In an unfinished space with exposed unpainted walls, we apply four feet of SuperSlurry from the floor up on the walls.
 It has the same crystalline properties as our SuperCrete Product.